byterubpay/byterub-site/_posts/2016-08-28-logs-for-the-Kovri-dev-meeting-held-on-2016-08-28.md

 **\<meeting-bot> [fluffypony]** http://paulkieschedesign.com/blog/wp-content/uploads/2011/12/shandong-logo.jpg <- perfect
 **\<meeting-bot> [anonimal]** "Eat kovri today"
 **\<meeting-bot> [fluffypony]** the name, not the logo
-**\<meeting-bot> [fluffypony]** so for a previous April 1 we renamed Monero to DarkFlarb, so I move that for next year April 1 we rename Kovri to Shandong
+**\<meeting-bot> [fluffypony]** so for a previous April 1 we renamed ByteRub to DarkFlarb, so I move that for next year April 1 we rename Kovri to Shandong
 **\<meeting-bot> [fluffypony]** ShanDong
 **\<meeting-bot> [anonimal]** The ShanDong I2P Router project... hmm...
 **\<meeting-bot> [anonimal]** fluffypony: how do we keep track of #282?